User login

 How is my donation used?

 We invest donor dollars in programs that are administered by various nonprofit partners, which have proven and measurable outcomes.
-Every program's results are reviewed annually by a committee of local experts, who volunteer their time.
-To see a complete list of funded programs, check out our Donor Report.
+Every program’s results are reviewed quarterly.

 What's the difference between United Way and other nonprofits?